luxfi/docs/docs/reference/luxd/info-api.md

 ---
-tags: [LuxGo APIs]
+tags: [Luxd APIs]
-description: This page is an overview of the Info API associated with LuxGo.
+description: This page is an overview of the Info API associated with Luxd.
 sidebar_label: Info API
 pagination_label: Info API
 ---